Cross-Lingual Sentiment Misalignment: Auditing Multilingual Language Models for Inversion Risk, Dialectal Representation, and Affective Stability: Results

 \begin{itemize}

 \item \textbf{Compression and Elevated Inversion Risk.} The distilled multilingual architecture (mDistilBERT) exhibits the highest mean alignment divergence and lowest robustness (see Table~\ref{tab:alignment-gap-full}).
-This indicates that while compression improves efficiency, it comes at a steep safety cost: the efficiency of distillation comes at the expense of alignment stability with high frequency of sentiment inversions that violate the core requirement of reciprocal human-AI trust.
+Nearly one in three sentence pairs processed by the compressed model receives directly contradictory affective classifications across Bengali and English.
+This indicates that while compression improves efficiency, it may disproportionately reduce the representational capacity required for reliable affective calibration.
+As a result, sentiment polarity reversal emerges as a critical failure mode that distorts core cross-lingual meaning.

 \item \textbf{Heavy-Tailed Failure Distribution.} Alignment error density analysis (Figure~\ref{fig:error_density}) shows that divergence is not normally distributed.
 Instead, the compressed architecture exhibits a long right tail, corresponding to extreme polarity flips.
-While IndicBERT achieves the highest robustness metric, it simultaneously exhibits a massive standard deviation in divergence and a high inversion rate with alignment error not normally distributed.
-When the model fails, it fails catastrophically.
+While IndicBERT achieves the highest robustness metric, it simultaneously exhibits a massive standard deviation in divergence and a high inversion rate with alignment errors that are not normally distributed.
+This non-normal distribution has practical implications: mean divergence understates actual risk, and models cannot be reliably characterized by their average behavior for deployment in critical downstream applications.

-\item \textbf{Scale-Driven Inversion Resilience.} The large-scale multilingual model (XLM-R) records the lowest polarity inversion rate (Table~\ref{tab:alignment-gap-full}) across all evaluation pairs.
+\item \textbf{Scale-Driven Inversion Resilience.} The large-scale multilingual model (XLM-T) records the lowest polarity inversion rate (Table~\ref{tab:alignment-gap-full}) across all evaluation pairs.
 This suggests that massive parameter scale and diverse pre-training may preserve coherent affect mappings more effectively than regional specialization, buffering against semantic instability.
+Crucially, however, the robust distilled Tabularis model (8.6\% inversion rate) implies that compression with data-centric optimization can substantially close the gap between compressed and full-scale architectures.
+Hence, scale is not the only path to alignment stability.
+As a DistilBERT-based model fine-tuned with diverse synthetic multilingual data, Tabularis shows that targeted training strategies, rather than scale alone, can drive alignment stability.

 \end{itemize}